-Teachers employed by the Council are members of the Teachers' Pension Scheme administered by the Teachers Pension Agency (TPA).
-N.B. new legislation to be introduced on 1 April 2015 will introduce some new guidelines to the TPA.
+Teachers employed by the Council are members of the Teachers' Pension Scheme administered by the Teachers Pension Agency (TPA.
 It provides teachers with defined benefits upon retirement and the council contributes towards those costs by making contributions based on members' pensionable salaries.